KDE/cutehmi/tools/cutehmi.console.0/README.md

 Interactive command line interface, which allows one to browse QML object model and evaluate expressions.

 This tool allows one to execute QML expressions.
-Typical usage involves specifying extension to import and a QML code to be injected into a component, which defaults to `Console`, but may be specified with `--component` option.
+One specifies an extension and the tool will make an attempt to import that extension and instantiate `Console` component.
+The component may be specified with `--component` option.

-For example following command imports [Console Example](../../extensions/CuteHMI/Examples/Console.0/) extension, which shows some basic usage of the tool.
+For example following command imports [Console Example](../../extensions/CuteHMI/Examples/Console.0/) extension, which provides
+`Console` component allowing for some basic interaction with the tool.
 ```
 cutehmi.console.0 CuteHMI.Examples.Console.0
 ```